-Studies have found that fear memory can last for years with little forgetting.
+Human studies have found that fear memories can last for years with little forgetting.
 So extinction does not remove the fear memory.
 But it creates a new memory that pairs the CS with the absence of the US.

 Fear and the Brain

 Not everyone who is exposed to the conditioning experiences will develop disorders.
-Behavioral neuroscience studies have found that the neural circuits involved in the acquisition and extinction of fear conditioning include the amygdala, hippocampus and medial prefrontal cortex.
-Dysfunction in these networks can cause the disorders to develop in individuals7.
+Lesion studies have found that the neural circuits involved in the fear acquisition and extinction include the brain regions in amygdala, hippocampus and medial prefrontal cortex.
+Dysfunction in these networks can cause the individuals to develop fear7.

 - 1.Maren S. Neurobiology of Pavlovian Fear Conditioning.
 Annu Rev Neurosci.
 Published online March 2001:897-931. doi:10.1146/annurev.neuro.24.1.897